calvin-luo/Earnings-Alert/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments

-- Data provided by Yahoo Finance
+Data provided by Yahoo Finance
-- Developed as a monitoring tool for investors and market watchers